---storage-snapshot-interval-sec config in the Memgraph configuration
+--storage-snapshot-interval-sec configuration flag in the configuration file.

-1. Creating a snapshot
+1. Create a snapshot

-the following query in
+following query in

 mgconsole or Memgraph Lab:

-2. Locking the data directory
+2. Lock the data directory

 LOCK DATA DIRECTORY;

-3. Copying data directory and unlocking
+3. Copy the data directory and unlock it

 Copy files if you are using Memgraph on Linux